e-tidemo/cycle-gothenburg/README.md

     The live website can be found here: [Cycle Gothenburg](https://e-tidemo.github.io/cycle-gothenburg/)

 - ## Testing
-    Testing was done throughout the project, not least with Chrome developer tools which I used to troubleshoot issues that would arise while building the website.
+    Testing was done throughout the project, not least with Chrome developer tools which I used to troubleshoot issues that would arise while building the website and to test the responsiveness of the website on different devices.

+    I also tested the website in Google Chrome, Safari and Mozilla Firefox.

     - ### Validator Testing
     [HTML Validator](https://validator.w3.org/)